• Skip to content

 • It is essential for planning to understand the current population and future population numbers.
 This is not only in planning health care for older people which we know are projected to increase over time, but also for planning for other health needs associated with infants, children, maternity services, etc. as well as broader needs such as those associated with pre-school, education, employment and housing.

-• The Office for National Statistics (ONS) produce population projections every two years with the latest based on the mid-year population estimates for 2018.
-No new updates have been produced yet at local authority level, and population projections based on the mid-year 2022 population estimates have a revised provisional release date of the 24 June 2025.
+• The Office for National Statistics (ONS) produce population projections every two years (although with a gap in 2020 due to COVID-19) with the latest based on the mid-year population estimates for 2022.

-• However, based on mid-year 2018 population projections for Hull, it was estimated that the population in 2023 would be around 261,000.
-However, the mid-year 2023 population estimates for Hull are 271,942 which is 4.2% higher than the population projections.
+• However, based on the 2022-based population projections for Hull, it was estimated that the population in 2023 would be around 271,200, but the the mid-year 2023 population estimates for Hull are 271,942 which is 0.3% higher than the projected population.

 • Rising numbers of elderly and very elderly people will mean rising demand for a wide range of services which meet their needs.
 Not only are people living longer on average, but elderly people are living with an increasing number of chronic diseases which have implications for their health and care needs.